redox-os/website/content/news/this-month-251031.md

 ## Initial Keyboard Layout Configuration

-Wildan Mubarok implemented a scheme in the PS/2 driver to allow the PS/2 keyboard layout to be easily changed (it was hardcoded before), the following keyboard layouts are supported for a long time but were hardcoded:
+Wildan Mubarok implemented a scheme in the PS/2 driver to allow the PS/2 keyboard layout to be easily changed (it was hardcoded before), the following keyboard layouts has been supported for a long time but were hardcoded:

 - dvorak
 - us